/

 Sky Broadband STABILITY

 Sky is usually the tidier choice if TV matters as much as broadband.
-You normally pay a bit more, but the bundle experience is cleaner and the support reputation is steadier.
+You normally pay a bit more, but the bundle experience is cleaner, especially if you want TV as part of the same household setup.

 Best for: TV bundlers